MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 It’s probably a good idea to issue a `G29 S` command to save the mesh to EEPROM at this stage.

-Repeat the `G26`, `G29 P4 O` sequence until you have the desired first layer height quality.
+Repeat the `G26`, `G29 P4 T` sequence until you have the desired first layer height quality.

 Issue a `G29 S` command periodically to save your mesh.

 As you print parts you may notice that further fine-tuning is needed.
-The `G29 P4 O` command can be used anytime to make adjustments.
+The `G29 P4 T` command can be used anytime to make adjustments.

 ### Addenda

 #### Bilinear computation

 1. Uses the Z heights at the 4 corners of the current XY position's grid box.
 2. Performs a bilinear interpolation of the Z heights:
   - Calculates Z height (z1) at the left&nbsp; edge of the box for the current Y by linear interpolation.